myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > So I kept the secret.
 I write it here because a log is not gossip.
 A log is a burden passed to the next **Captain**.
 >
-> To my successors: Protect the water.
+> To my successors.
+Protect the water.
 Protect the breeding.
 Protect those who cannot eat what others eat.
 Protect the agreement.
 Protect the difference between emergency and greed.
 >
 > Outside, the messages became more desperate.
 Some vessels sent locations, asking us to come and save them.
 But the shape of Earth had changed.
 The old coordinates lied.
 The old maps drowned.
 Directions turned into guesses.
 >